-A huge advantage for you is that an indoor bamboo is a plant that grows extremely light and it is very decorative.
+A huge advantage is that an indoor bamboo is a plant that grows extremely light and it is very decorative.
 You can’t possibly do anything wrong, trust me!
 You will see that the bamboo leaves are exceptional in any room decoration.
 It also could live very well in the kitchen, in the living room and is harmless if you have cats or small children.

-Thus, the general tip is that an indoor bamboo needs minimal care:
+The general tip is that an indoor bamboo needs minimal care:

 – First condition: water.